Follow Our Professional Editing and Proofreading Checklist to Improve the Quality of Your Blog Writing

 Blog posts are for educating readers and complicated language makes readers feel discouraged to learn.
 Avoid using jargon, buzzwords, acronyms and corporate lingo.

-Pro Tip: If you have to use complicated words, include a definition.
+Pro Tip: If you have to use complicated words, include a definition and/or a link to another article that goes in depth on the topic.

 An actionable blog post shows the reader’s how they can apply what they’ve learned.
 An actionable blog post:

-- Includes examples: Use examples as often as possible to drive home your point.
+- Includes examples: Use examples as often as possible to help your reader relate.

 - Uses CTAs: CTAs are extremely actionable as they tell the reader what to do without them having to figure it out themselves.

-- Uses Visual Content: Readers respond more favorably to visual content than written content.
-Use visual content whenever practical.
+- Uses Visual Content: The reader’s eyes are drawn to visual content.
+Include relevant visual content whenever practical.

 - Purpose: Your visual content should serve a purpose in your blog post.
 Visual content should further illustrate your points, summarize your points (sometimes a picture really is worth 1000 words), trigger emotions, and more.